-Usually the more difficult issues relate to custody and access, child and spousal support and the division of property, not the divorce itself.
+Usually the more difficult issues relate to parenting arrangements, child and spousal support and the division of property, not the divorce itself.
 If the spouses have reached an agreement on these matters, the terms of the agreement can be incorporated into the divorce order.
 If no agreement has been reached on these matters, either spouse can apply for court orders to settle these matters at the same time as they apply for a divorce.

 Grounds for Divorce